DataDog/documentation/content/en/monitors/incident_management/_index.md

     * Datadog overrides APM service names in favor of the manually uploaded list.
     * Note that if the service is an APM service and no metrics are posted in the past seven days, it does not appear in the search results.
     * Further integrate with Datadog products and accurately assess service impact.
 The Services property field is automatically populated with APM services for customers using Datadog APM
-* **Teams**: Populated from a CSV upload.
+* **Teams**: Defined in the Incident Settings [Property Fields](https://app.datadoghq.com/incidents/settings#Property-Fields).
+Upload a list of teams from a CSV file.
 Any values uploaded via CSV are only available within Incident Management for incident assessment purposes.

 ## Integrations